Blog/Portal for Smart FACTORY | CITY | XR | METAVERSE | AI (AI) | DIGITIZATION | SOLAR | Industry Influencer (II)

 In contrast to WebGL, which was based on OpenGL ES, WebGPU is not a direct port of an existing graphics interface.
 However, it is based on the concepts of the hardware-related interfaces Vulkan, Metal and Direct3D 12.
 Both mobile devices and desktop platforms should benefit from the speed gains.

-On February 7, 2017, Apple's WebKit team presented a proof of concept including ideas for a standard called "WebGPU", based on its own "Metal" interface.
+On February 7, 2017, Apple's webkit team presented a Proof of Concept and ideas for a standard under the name “WebGPU”, based on its own “Metal” interface.
 In addition, it was suggested to found a W3C Community Group.

-The W3C “GPU for the Web” Community Group began its work on February 16, 2017.
-At this point, there were already experiments from Apple, Google and Mozilla, but only Apple had an official proposal.
+The W3C “GPU for the Web” Community Group started work on February 16, 2017.
+At that time there were already experiments from Apple, Google and Mozilla, but only Apple had an official proposal.
 On March 21, 2017, Mozilla followed with its own proposal for the WebGPU standard.

 On June 1, 2018, the developers behind Google's Chrome browser announced that they had agreed on the most important aspects and now plan to implement the standard in the future.